andreffs18/violent-python/README.md

 ### Chapter 3 and 4

-Geo-locating and extrack meta data from apps.
+Geo-locating people and extrack meta data from apps.

 - Geo-locate people using IPs and Images
-- Firefox scrapper to download databases of saved cookies, download list and past browser history.
+- Firefox scrapper to download databases of saved cookies, download files list and past browser history
-- Figure out where DDos attack came from from packets on the network.
+- Figure out where DDos attacks come from, from saved packets off the network

 ### Chapter 5

-Manipulating wiki packets
+Manipulating Wifi packets.
 - Wifi packet sniffer to find credit card number and google searches
 - 802.11 protocol exploitation

 ### Chapter 6 and 7

-About Web Crawlers, using Google and Twitter api and Antivirus evasion that I did not find that interesting, so nothing was added about that.
+About Web Crawlers; Using Google and Twitter API and Antivirus evasion that I did not find that interesting, so nothing was added about that.